 Corals and Climate Adaptation Planning (CCAP) Adaptation Design Tool and User’s Guide

 The Corals and Climate Adaptation Design Tool can be used by coral reef managers to incorporate climate-smart design into their programs and projects at any stage of planning and implementation.
-It is also available as an interactive online courseExitwith lessons, worksheets and real-world examples of adaptation actions.
 The tool has been used with partners in Guánica Bay, Puerto Rico and West Maui, Hawai'i.

 Handbook on Coral Reef Impacts: Avoidance, Minimization, Compensatory Mitigation, and Restoration